Bet365 Bonus Code CBSBET365: Bet365 offering $300 bonus for NFL, MLB, Cowboys vs. Eagles betting on Wednesday

 Wednesday MLB betting preview

-In MLB betting, there are 11 games beginning after 6:30 p.m.
-ET on Wednesday night.
-Dodgers star Shohei Ohtani will be on the mound when Los Angeles faces Pittsburgh, and the Dodgers are -180 road favorites in that matchup.
-Ohtani is coming off his first win as a pitcher for the Dodgers, throwing a season-high five innings in a 5-1 win over Cincinnati last Wednesday.
-The nightcap features the heaviest favorite of the day, as the Giants are -235 against the Rockies.
+In MLB betting, the schedule features 11 games that begin after 6:30 p.m.
+ET, including Dodgers star Shohei Ohtani pitching against the Pirates at 6:40 p.m.
+ET.
+Ohtani picked up his first win as a starter for the Dodgers his last time out, and he hit his 100th homer with the Dodgers on Tuesday.
+Pirates starter Braxton Ashcraft is 4-2 with a 2.58 ERA, but the Dodgers are -180 favorites in the Wednesday MLB odds.
+Other matchups on Wednesday night include the Brewers (-115) vs. Phillies, Yankees (-130) at Astros and Giants (-210) at Rockies.
 You can wager on all MLB games by claiming the latest bet365 bonus code when you sign up for bet365 here:

 Responsible Gaming